robbfountain/ledmatrix/README.md

 2. Add `isolcpus=3` at the end of the line

-3. Ctrl + X to exit, Y to save
+3. Ctrl + X to exit, Y to save, Enter to Confirm

 4. Edit /boot/firmware/config.txt  with
 ```bash